a-bentofreire/beamtoix/docs/pages/library/story.md

 ```

-ABeamer still has to render all the previous frames
+BeamToIX still has to render all the previous frames
 of active scene bypassing the middle frames,
 but it won't be render to disk and it will bypass any unnecessary frames.